This interview with Anna Clyne took place in June 2022, just before her work was performed at MSM on June 15.

 She’s considered one of the most acclaimed and in-demand composers of her generation, often embarking on collaborations with innovative choreographers, visual artists, filmmakers, and musicians.

 A special concert at MSM on Wednesday, June 15, by Orchestra of St. Luke’s marks the completion of the OSL’s 2022 DeGaetano Composition Institute and features the works of emerging composers under Anna’s tutelage.
-The pieces are never-before-heard world premieres, exploring the chromatic complexity of Bach’s A Musical Offering.
-The evening will also feature the OSL performing one of Anne’s compositions, Sound and Fury.
+The pieces are never-before-heard world premieres, exploring the chromatic complexity of Bach’s The Musical Offering.
+The evening will also feature the OSL performing one of Anna’s compositions, Sound and Fury.

 Anna: This Wednesday sees the world premiere of three new works for chamber orchestra by three excellent composers Charles Peck, Jeremy Rapaport-Stein, and Nicky Sohn, performed by the Orchestra of St Luke’s as part of their DeGaetano Composition Institute.